Carefully considering your Big Island itinerary prior to arriving is essential for maximizing your vacation hours.

 Unlike the other Hawaiian islands, drive times can quickly stack up here on the Big Island!

 In this guide, we will present everything you need to know for planning YOUR perfect Hawaiian vacation.
 This includes where to stay, how to get around, all of the best things to do, maps, photo galleries, and more.

-Having learned from our multiple trips to the Big Island of Hawaii and done each activity presented at least once, we have designed this 5 to 7 day itinerary in a way that provides flexibility while also allowing you to make the most of your time.
+Having learned from our multiple trips to the Big Island of Hawaii and doing each activity presented at least once, we have designed this 7 day Big Island itinerary in a way that provides flexibility and personal customization while ensuring the best experience possible.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂

 🌋 Big Island Travel Advisories:

 As of September 22, 2023, travel to the Big Island is safe and free of disruptions.